Liberal Arts

 Technological Competency: 0-4 Credits

-Is fulfilled with CISM125, CISM132, testing out or reviewed departmental portfolio.
+Is fulfilled with CISM125 or CISM132, which may be taken as a Free Elective, testing out or reviewed departmental portfolio.

 TOTAL CREDITS REQUIRED FOR DEGREE